MobilityData/gtfs-validator/RULES.md

 ### trip_coverage_not_active_for_next7_days

 Trips data should be valid for at least the next seven days.
+This notice is triggered if the date range where a significant number of trips are running ends in less than 7 days.

 #### References